nuxt-hub/core/docs/content/1.docs/2.features/database.md

 ## Working with JSON

 Cloudflare D1 supports querying and parsing JSON data.
-This can improve performance by reducing the amount of round-trips to your database.
-Instead of querying a JSON column, extracting the data you need, and using that data to make another query, you can do all of this work in a single query.
+This can improve performance by reducing the number of round trips to your database.
+Instead of querying a JSON column, extracting the data you need, and using that data to make another query, you can do all of this work in a single query by using JSON functions.

 JSON columns are stored as `TEXT` columns in your database.